Nathan McAvoy: Salford

 Born and brought up in Weaste, Salford, McAvoy's first professional contract was given to him by Salford.
 He joined Salford in 1994 from Eccles ARL, where he played alongside Adrian Morley, Ian Watson and Carlo Napolitano.
 He made 118 appearances for the Salford City Reds, scoring 75 tries during his five-year stint at the club.

 Bradford Bulls

-Super League giants Bradford Bulls signed Nathan in 1998.
+Super League giants Bradford Bulls signed McAvoy in July 1998 for a fee of £140,000.
 McAvoy played for Bradford Bulls from the interchange bench in the 1999 Super League Grand Final which was lost to St. Helens.
 During his time at Bradford he lifted the Rugby League Challenge Cup, and the Grand Final in which he scored a spectacular try against bitter rivals Leeds Rhinos in 2000 which is remembered fondly by fans.

 Rugby union

 Nathan left Bradford and decided it was time for a new challenge and changed codes to play rugby union for Saracens during the 2003–04 season.
 His rugby union career was frustrating with an early injury causing loss of form and only made a handful of appearances before joining Salford again mid-2004.